Agent Architecture Review Sample (Azure Samples)

 Where This Helps Most

-- architecture review preparation for engineering/design councils,
+- review preparation for engineering councils or architecture boards,

-- modernization planning across service-heavy systems,
+- modernization planning across microservice and event-driven systems,

-- early risk surfacing before release gates,
+- early risk surfacing before release or compliance gates,

 Why This Matters